 590 Introduction to Housing & Urban Planning and Policy

 This course is an introduction to contemporary housing/urban problems and public planning and policies designed to overcome these problems.
-It focuses primarily in the United States, with a few sessions devoted to putting the US problems in the international context.
+It focuses primarily on the United States, with a few sessions devoted to placing US problems in an international context.
 The central intellectual theme of the course is that effective problem diagnosis and policy prescription depends on an understanding of how the metropolitan housing/urban market operates.
-By the end of the semester, the students will be able to identify the general historical patterns of housing and urban development in the United States, identify major milestones in the history of housing and urban policy, develop a basic understanding of the workings of the housing market, investigate and critically analysis housing and urban problems and their solutions in the context of a particular place.
+By the end of the semester, students will be able to identify the general historical patterns of housing and urban development in the United States, identify major milestones in the history of housing and urban policy, develop a basic understanding of the workings of the housing market, and investigate and critically analyze housing and urban problems and their solutions in the context of a particular place.